siruthesiru/siruthesiru.github.io/_posts/2022-08-05-study-buddies-utilizing-openai-for-programming-studies.md

 ---
 title: 'Study Buddies: Utilizing OpenAI for Programming Studies'
-subtitle: But, much like everything, there is a catch.
+subtitle: 'But, much like everything, there is a catch.'
 layout: post
 header-img: img/in-post/2022/bladerunner.png
 header-style: text